boazbk/tcs/lec_09_godel.md

 \neg \exists_{a\in\N} \exists_{b\in\N} \exists_{c\in\N} a\times a \times a  + b \times b \times b = c\times c \times c \;.
 $$

-The _twin prime hypothesis_, that states that there is an infinite number of numbers $p$ such that both $p$ and $p+2$ are primes  can be phrased as the quantified integer statement
+The [twin prime conjecture](https://en.wikipedia.org/wiki/Twin_prime), that states that there is an infinite number of numbers $p$ such that both $p$ and $p+2$ are primes  can be phrased as the quantified integer statement
 $$
 \forall_{n\in\N} \exists_{p\in\N} (p>n) \wedge PRIME(p) \wedge PRIME(p+2)
 $$
 where we replace an instance of $PRIME(q)$ with the statement $(q>1) \wedge \forall_{a\in \N} \forall_{b\in\N} (a=1) \vee (a=q) \vee \neg (a\times b =q)$.

-The claim (mentioned in Hilbert's quote above) that are infinitely many _Fermat primes_ of the form $p=2^n+1$ can be phrased as follows:
+The claim (mentioned in Hilbert's quote above) that are infinitely many primes of the form $p=2^n+1$ can be phrased as follows:

 $$
 \begin{split}